spamdalfz/readme-generator/README.md

   - [Questions](#questions)

   ## Installation
-  npm i in term yadda

   ## Usage
-  make reade me

   ## License

-This project is licensed under the Apache license.
-Click [here]() for more information.
+  This project is licensed under the MIT license.
+Click [here](https://opensource.org/licenses/MIT) for more information.

   ## Contributing
-  dont do ir

   ## Tests
-  no test

   ## Questions
-  If you have any questions, you can reach out to me on [GitHub](https://github.com/spamdalfz) or contact me directly at coreyvasser@gmail.com.
+  If you have any questions, you can reach out to me on [GitHub](https://github.com/) or contact me directly at .